astrolang/astro/README.md

 The language creator had a set of requirements (listed above) not met by any language ([Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) comes close).
 Although, the project started as an educational effort, it later shaped into a language designed to meet those requirements.

 SIMD, threads and direct access to Web APIs are planned for WebAssembly.
 These and other proposals for GPU Compute will make the web a desirable HPC target in the near future.
 Astro is, for this reason, designed for high-performance apps that are expected to run on the server or in the browser.

-As part of targeting the high-performance community, Astro has features that benefit numerical computing environment.
-For example, it has builtin support for matrices, vectorization, unicode identifiers, etc. It also has no runtime-based [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) (GC) as it is expected to be fast enough for real-time software like games.

 In order to match up with the expressiveness and productivity of dynamic programming languages, Astro adds full type inference, structural typing, and some other high-level abstractions that reduce boilerplate code commonly associated with statically-typed languages.
 It feels like a scripting language for the most part.